mohit-marathe/zetajs/README.md

 `source/jsuno.js` provides a JS-`Proxy`-based wrapper on top of the [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JS scripting capabilities for LOWA.
 It aims to provide a nicer, more idiomatic JS experience compared to the Embind-based approach.

-The starting point is to wrap initial UNO objects obtained through the Embind layer (i.e., `Module.getUnoComponentContext()`) in a call to `Module.jsuno.proxy(...)`.
-The resulting `Proxy` internally uses UNO's `css.script.Invocation` service to directly make available all the UNO interfaces implemented by the given UNO object.
+The starting point is the `Module.jsuno_init` `Promise` that provides the `Module.jsuno` facilities.

+Compared to the underlying Embind layer, UNO objects are reprsented by proxying JS objects that internally uses UNO's `css.script.Invocation` service to directly make available all the UNO interfaces implemented by the given UNO object.
 There is no more need for `query` calls to obtain a reference to specific UNO interfaces.

 Also, values of certain UNO types map to more idiomatic JS values now:  UNO sequences map to JS arrays, and UNO `ANY` values map to JS `Module.jsuno.Any` objects.
 There is no more need to call